 - ensuring drinking water is safe and clean

-A person experiencing symptoms of gastritis should consult a doctor.
-Severe gastritis may lead to erosion of the stomach lining and painful ulcers.
-Black stool may be a sign of bleeding in the stomach.
+A person experiencing gastritis symptoms should consult a doctor, as they could indicate an underlying condition.
+Long-term gastritis may lead to complications, such as erosion of the stomach lining and painful ulcers.

-Following an anti-inflammatory diet and including probiotic foods may also help support the gut and reduce symptoms.
+Following a diet that includes anti-inflammatory foods and probiotic foods may also help support the gut and manage symptoms.

-People can avoid H. pylori infection by maintaining proper hygiene habits and cooking food safely.
+People can avoid H. pylori infection — the most common cause of gastritis — by maintaining appropriate hygiene habits and cooking food safely.